-# Register Factory Functions
+Register Factory Functions

-In Parsely, you can register a factory function to provide more control and customization when creating service instances.
+In Parsley, you can register a factory function to provide more control and customization when creating service instances.
 A factory function differs from a constructor function because it allows you to pass additional parameters to configure the service creation process.

 Instead of directly registering a constructor function that returns a service instance, you register a factory function that returns another function.
 This returned function is then used to create the actual service instances.